Why choose Government & Politics?

 “I love studying Politics because the whole department is enthusiastic and passionate about the subject making lessons a delight.
 They use the flipped learning technique, which is where we watch a video at home and make notes, then come into class to debate and discuss.
 The classes are really enjoyable, we had a 'speed d(eb)ating' lesson on pressure groups, a quiz to find out where we all fit onto the political spectrum and our own cabinet meeting (I got to be PM).”

 There is an active student-led Politics Society, and a programme of visiting speakers.
-The department organises annual study trips to the Houses of Parliament in London, and an international residential trip.
+The department organises annual study trips to the Houses of Parliament in London.

 Politics students go on to study a wide variety of subjects at university, including PPE (Politics, Philosophy & Economics), international relations, law, journalism and history.